jefflemieux/ChatSaaS/README.md

 - `src/components/` – UI and AI components
 - `src/lib/` – Utility functions
 - `public/` – Static assets

+### Setup

+You must have a MongoDB connection string, an OpenAI API key and a Perplexity API Key.
+Fill the blanks in the .env.exemple file and then remove the .exemple at the end.

 ### How to Run